Workshop visits

 Main activity: Discovery of different tales and individual plastic realization.

-By the way, what is it about being Jewish?
+By the way, what is it to be a Jew?

-For the students of CM2, 6th and 5th grade
+For students in CM2, 6th and 5th grade

-On the eve of the Second World War, more than 300,000 Jews lived in France.
+On the eve of World War II, more than 300,000 Jews lived in France.
 So, what does it mean to be Jewish?
-From objects, melodies and images, the students discover several facets of Judaism.
-Listening to nursery rhymes in Yiddish, Judeo-Spanish, Hebrew and Arabic serves as a support for creating an illustration.
+From objects, melodies and images, students discover several facets of Judaism.
+Listening to nursery rhymes in Yiddish, Judeo-Spanish, Hebrew and Arabic serves as a support for the creation of an illustration.

 Themes: Monotheisms, Jewish cultures, identities, diaspora.